schibsted/spid-tech-docs/Readme.md

 3. **Fetch the git submodules**

-   The example code as well as syntax highlighting themes are pulled in as submodules.
+   Syntax highlighting themes are pulled in as submodules:

    ```sh
    git submodule update --init